kbase/kbase-ui/docs/development-setup.md

   # Current standard Linux deployment is Ubuntu 14.04
   config.vm.box = "ubuntu/trusty64"

   # Static ip is the default.
+Fill in the ip with one compatible with your virtualbox client.
   config.vm.network "private_network", ip: "172.28.128.xxx"

   # DHCP works fine too, but requires a bit of extra work.